Steven-Dawson18/american-ale-house/README.md

 + Upon registering, the user is redirected to a new page confirming their subscription.
 The site owner can now see the new subscriber on their audience dashboard, and new campaigns will be sent to them too.

++ Once a user has signed up they will receive a discount code to apply at checkout.

++ I have searched similar websites and google gor good key words to apply to the site for SEO purposes:

+- Beer
+- Ale
+- Larger
+- Draught
+- American Ale

+- THE BEST AMERICAN ALES DELIVERED DIRECT TO YOUR DOOR

+- I have used the meta description and keywords to improve the SEO

 ### Surface

 * Colours